-The participation of victims, civil society organizations, and National Human Rights Institutions in this process is key for the success of the process and is particularly welcome.
+The participation of victims, civil society organizations, and National Human Rights Institutions in this process is key and is particularly welcome.

-A. States to be reviewed at the 25th session:
+A. States to be reviewed at the 26th session:

 Review of first reports (art.
-29(1) of the Convention)

-At the 25th session, the Committee will review the first reports of the following States parties:
+29(1) of the Convention) At the 26th session, the Committee will review the first report of the following State party:

-Cambodia Mauritania
+Cambodia